yale-cpsc-419-templates/pset-3-template/README.md

 * Your application program must use SQL prepared statements for every database query.
 (This protects the database against SQL injection attacks.)
 * Use cookies to keep track of the application's state
+* Any display of user-entered content on your webpage must be **escaped** before display.
+This prevents XSS (cross-site-scripting) attacks

 Here are some **recommendations** for the source code of your solution.